kobolt/adcq1706-gui/README.md

 This is a Python PyGame-based GUI for this kind of oscilloscope board:
 ![alt text](ADCQ1706.jpg)

 The original software only has support for Raspberry Pi, and limited to capturing data stored as image files.
-This software will display the information live:
+This software will display the information live.
+Screenshot:
 ![alt text](oscilloscope.png)

 It's controlled with the following key presses: